pozzo-research-group/OT2-ADT/README.md

 ### Before starting the workflow

+You will need to launch jupyter notebook through the Opentrons software.
+To do this with the Opentrons app, select the robot in the "Devices" section and navigate to the "Robot Settings" in the drop down menu (top right).
+Under the "Advanced" section, select the option to "Launch Jupyter Notebook."
+This will open Jupyter Notebook in a web browser.
+All files and scripts needed to run the workflow must be located here.
+From here, open the `ADT_Hcell_Testing.ipynb` notebook.

 Membranes should be assembled in the H-cells.
 H-cells should be placed in the H-cell holders and outfitted with stir bars, then placed on top of the dual stir plates.
 The water/solutions should be added immediately before initiating the protocol.
 If utilizing the dye injection step in the automated protocol, then make sure to account for the added volume in each donor cell when that step is executed.

 - e.g. for a 22 mL H-cell in which 80 uL of the stock dye will be used: